Our commitment to you

 We aim to resolve complaints with minimum delay and will provide you with updates at the following set points:

 - The start date for your complaint will be the first business day after it has been received.

-- Within 5 calendar days of the complaint start date we will write to acknowledge your complaint.
+- Within 2 working days of the complaint start date we will write to acknowledge your complaint.

 - Within 10 calendar days of the complaint start date we will write to provide our decision or outline how we will investigate your concerns.

 - If your complaint remains open 30 calendar days after the complaint start date we will write to update you on each item raised.
 This will include: